 © Copyright 2015

-a.
-MCC reserves the right of admission to Lord’s Cricket Ground, all persons entering which are liable to be searched.
+(a) Marylebone Cricket Club reserves the right of admission to Lord’s Ground, all persons entering which are liable to be searched.

-b.
-All persons entering the Ground are subject to the Regulations of MCC who reserve the right to remove from the Ground any person who refuses to comply with them, or who makes racially abusive comments, or who acts in a racially abusive manner, or whose presence is a source of danger or annoyance to others.
+(b) All persons entering Lord’s Ground are admitted subject to the Regulations of MCC who reserve the right to remove from Lord’s Ground any person who refuses to comply with or breaches them, or who makes racially abusive comments, or who acts in a racially abusive manner, or whose presence is a source of danger or annoyance to others.

-d.
-No person may bring a dog into the Ground unless written authority is obtained in advance from the Secretary & Chief Executive.
+(d) No person may bring a dog (other than a guide dog) into Lord’s Ground unless written authority is obtained in advance from the Chief Executive & Secretary.

-f.
-Mobile Devices (including, but not restricted to, telephones, radios, cameras, music players, video recorders and players, watches, computers and other electrical or electronic devices) may be used subject to the following restrictions applying to their use, and for the purpose of this Regulation the Ground is divided into three Areas, as follows:
+(k) Mobile Devices (including, but not restricted to, telephones, radios, cameras, music players, video recorders and players, watches, computers and other electrical or electronic devices or any other such device now known or hereafter invented) may be used subject to the following restrictions applying to their use, and for the purpose of this Regulation (k) Lord’s Ground is divided into three Areas, as follows:

 Area A: the Pavilion, the Middlesex Room of the Allen Stand, the Warner Stand Mezzanine Restaurant and the Warner Stand Upper Bar.
 Within this Area, at all times, Mobile Devices must not be allowed to ring or make any other audible sound, and no person may speak into a Mobile Device.